 Grass Tetany – Prevention is key

-Don’t let Grass Tetany be a sudden shock to your herd this winter, BLM can help!
+Don’t let Grass Tetany be a sudden shock to your herd this winter, Beachport can help!

 From the break of the season, early winter feed and lush rapid growing feed can cause more problems than over the tougher dry months when we’re supplementary feeding livestock.
 Grass Tetany can be a problem overnight and unfortunately dead stock is usually the first sign there’s an issue.

 Grass Tetany or hypomagnesaemia occurs when the Magnesium concentration in cerebrospinal fluid falls below a critical level, followed by a drop in serum Magnesium concentration.
 Simply, there’s an imbalance of intake and output of Magnesium causing a deficiency.
 Nonetheless, Grass Tetany can be a complex disorder and there are several predisposing factors making your animals susceptible.

 Early winter and spring feed often lack carbohydrates, fibre and Magnesium (Mg) creating a shortfall meeting the animal’s nutritional requirements.
 The unbalanced green feed contains high levels of potassium and non-protein nitrogen that reduces the absorption of Mg in the rumen.
 It’s important to avoid supplements high in salt and potassium because it further restricts the animal’s abilities to absorb Mg.

 Critical times of production such as pregnancy, parturition and lactation further exacerbate your Grass Tetany risk due to elevated requirements of Mg for milk production, calcium mobilisation, energy metabolism and muscle function.
 Better milkers that are generally older animals with a higher body condition will be at greater risk.